tidymodels/tidymodels.org/learn/statistics/survival-metrics/index.html.md

-More probability values are to the right of the 50% cutoff for the true non-events.
-Conversely, true events tend to have smaller probabilities.
-Using this cutoff, the sensitivity would be 56.9% and the specificity would be 88.5%.
+More probability values are to the left of the 50% cutoff for the true non-events.
+The true events tend to have larger probabilities but are not nearly as clearly distributed to the right of the cutoff as the non-events are to the left of the cutoff.
+Using this cutoff, the sensitivity would be 56.9% and the specificity would be 88.2%.
 There are other possible cutoffs for the survival probabilities.
 Maybe one of these would have better statistics.

 ROC curves were designed as a general method that, given a collection of continuous predictions, determines an effective threshold such that values above the threshold indicate a specific event.
 For our purposes, the ROC curve will compute the sensitivity and specificity for _all possible_ probability thresholds.
 It then plots the true positive rate versus the false positive rate.
 Generally, we use the area under the ROC curve to quantify it with a single number.
 Values near one indicate a perfect model, while values near 1/2 occur with non-informative models.